MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-netweaver-tutorial.md

     ![test Single Sign-On](./media/sapnetweaver-tutorial/testingsso.png)

-3. If username & password prompt occurs, please diagnose the issue by enable the trace using the URL:
+3. If a username and password prompt occurs, you can diagnose the issue by enabling a trace, using the URL:

     `https://<sapurl>/sap/bc/webdynpro/sap/sec_diag_tool?sap-client=122&sap-language=EN#`